Code-Institute-Submissions/jltps-Covid19-tracker_MayResub/README.md

  This section details all the testing that was made to ensure the good performance of the website.

  ### User Stories testing

+1. I want to be able to understand the purpose of the site.
+   - The purpose is easily indentifiable by the website's branding, information displayed and the golbal map
+2. I want to the website to be visually pleasing.
+   - With a minimalistic design, light colour scheme, clear separation between the elements and graphic content this website is visually pleasing
+3. I want to the website look good no matter the device I'm using.
+   -
+4. I want to get a global overview instantly.
+5. I want to quickly have information about a specific country.
+6. I want to be able to search for any country in order to get aditional information.
+7. I want the search to easy.
+8. I want the data to be displayed in images so I can understand it easily.
+9. I want to be able to know the pandemic evolution in a specific country.
+10. I want to intuitively navigate through the site to browse the content.
+11. I want to quickly get the information I'm looking for.
+12. I liked the website so much that I want to know more about the developer.

  - #### Common user stories